Philosopher in Meditation: Rembrandt Research Project: disattribution and re-attribution

-In the second volume of its Corpus of Rembrandt Paintings, which covers the years 1631–1634, the Rembrandt Research Project (RRP) rejected the attribution to Rembrandt of the Philosopher in Meditation.
+In the second volume of its Corpus of Rembrandt Paintings, which covers the years 1631–1634, the Rembrandt Research Project (R.R.P.) rejected the attribution to Rembrandt of the Philosopher in Meditation.
 Until then, and except for the "heretical" John C. Van Dyke, this attribution had been unanimously accepted by experts and art historians.
-The RRP did not introduce any new objective or documentary evidence, but based its judgment on an assessment of Rembrandt's "habits," an appraisal of the painting's style, and the difficulty of fitting it within Rembrandt's production in 1632 or the later 1630s.
-The RRP did not make any guesses as to who the author of this painting might have been, but relegated it to "Rembrandt's immediate circle, or even to his own workshop."
-This judgment was criticized by Jean-Marie Clarke who maintained the traditional attribution to Rembrandt and pointed out that the RRP might have had a special stake in rejecting this painting, as the following quote suggests:
+The R.R.P. did not introduce any new objective or documentary evidence, but based its judgment on an assessment of Rembrandt's "habits," an appraisal of the painting's style, and the difficulty of fitting it within Rembrandt's production in 1632 or the later 1630s.
+The R.R.P. did not make any guesses as to who the author of this painting might have been, but relegated it to "Rembrandt's immediate circle, or even to his own workshop."
+This judgment was criticized by Jean-Marie Clarke who maintained the traditional attribution to Rembrandt and pointed out that the R.R.P. might have had a special stake in rejecting this painting, as the following quote suggests:

 "In the later part of the 18th century the painting enjoyed a great reputation in France as Le Philosophe en contemplation, and it helped to determine the image of Rembrandt's art to an unwarranted extent."